Assisted Intelligence in Medicine

 in a space of millions of concepts and where relationships

-- Decisions taking account of many factors presented as
+may be qualified.
+Decisions taking account of many factors

-graphs, with the relative weights of relationships between
+presented as graphs, with the relative weights of

-information in a N-dimentional space, by means of graph
+of complex medical information in a N-dimentional space, by

 - A multidisciplinary community including doctors, data

-- International Open Source and Open Data collaborations as
+- Seeking grants for international Open Source and Open Data

 - Medical